ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 ATC_ACCEL_MAX parameter and repeat the process above to match the desired and actual rates.

-If while tuning the VFF gain the aircraft starts to oscillate, reduce the ATC_ANG_xxx_P gain for that axis until the oscillations stop.
+If while tuning the FF gain the aircraft starts to oscillate, reduce the ATC_ANG_xxx_P gain for that axis until the oscillations stop.
 However for most helicopters the suggested values above should not cause this problem.

-With a flybar head, where the linkage rate is normally lower, it is recommended to start with 0.22 VFF for both pitch and roll and you will likely have to go higher with VFF.
-But for a flybarless head, VFF shouldn't be more than 0.22 unless you have really really slow servos or slow linkage rate.
-With all helicopters, the VFF gain compensates for differences in servo and linkage speed.
+With a flybar head, where the linkage rate is normally lower, it is recommended to start with 0.22 FF for both pitch and roll and you will likely have to go higher with FF.
+But for a flybarless head, FF shouldn't be more than 0.22 unless you have really really slow servos or slow linkage rate.
+With all helicopters, the FF gain compensates for differences in servo and linkage speed.

 The final setting for ATC_ACCEL_MAX parameters will depend on the size of the